GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 patterns with Databases, as well as provide a basic outline for extending your own LLMs.

-This demo included is an "SFO Airport Assistant": a San Francisco Airport-based AI assistant that has access to information about airports, flights, and amenities.
+This demo showcases an "SFO Airport Assistant": a San Francisco Airport-based AI assistant that has access to information about airports, flights, and amenities.
 It can help answer users questions like:
 * Are there any luxury shops?